 Aged 15 years, 159 days

-Deployed as a substitute in a 10 September 2000 game for FK Kareda Kaunas, Pilibaitis was on target in a 3-2 defeat by FK Nevėžis, though he admitted it was not a classic finish.
+Deployed as a substitute in a 10 September 2000 game for FK Kareda, Pilibaitis was on target in a 3-2 defeat by FK Nevėžis, though he admitted it was not a classic finish.
 "I was pressurising the goalkeeper; he hit the ball at me and it went in," Pilibaitis told UEFA.com.
 Converting from a forward to a midfielder, Pilibaitis won the Lithuanian title with FBK Kaunas in 2006 and scored a famous header for the club as they eliminated Rangers FC from the 2008/09 UEFA Champions League.
-Now a Lithuanian international.
+He is now a Lithuanian international.

 GEORGIA: Zaza Janashia